NexPlayer/Android-SDK/advanced.md

 - `interface OnBufferingUpdateListener`

-    The application must implement this interface in order to receive buffering events fromNexVideoView.
+    The application must implement this interface in order to receive buffering events from NexVideoView.
 - `interface OnCompletionListener`

     The application must implement this interface in order to receiveNexVideoViewevents when playback is successful up to the end of the content.